N Ireland 028 9346 2778

 Following the removal, the site is cleaned to remove any debris or water used in the process.
 The aim is to leave the site in a condition that's as good as, or better than, before the work began.

-Throughout the process, Ammlee Group prioritises open communication with the client, ensuring they are kept informed and involved at each stage.
+Throughout the process, Ammlee Group prioritises open communication with their client, ensuring they are kept informed and involved at each stage.
 This client-cantered approach, combined with technical expertise and a focus on safety and environmental responsibility, makes Ammlee Group a trusted partner in line marking removal projects.

 Contact Ammlee Group today to discuss your needs and discover how our tailored line marking removal services can benefit your project.

-by Neal McArthur 28 Mar, 2024
+by Neal McArthur 28 March 2024

 Foundational concrete piles with exposed rebar

-by Neal McArthur 28 Mar, 2024
+by Neal McArthur 28 March 2024

 The applications and benefits of key pile cropping methods used for trimming concrete piles.

-by Neal McArthur 23 Jan, 2024
+by Neal McArthur 23 January 2024

 Understand the signs & causes of concrete cancer, along with effective prevention & repair methods.
 Maintain structural safety with these actionable tips.